 IAS Educational Fund Meetings

-The IAS partners closely with academia, research institutions, and civil society organizations to develop the symposia and ensure the discussions are adapted and contextualized for each host country.
+The IAS partners closely with academia, research institutions, and civil society organizations to develop the meetings and ensure the discussions are adapted and contextualized for each host country or region.

 IAS Educational Fund meetings 2016-2020